Frequently Asked Questions

 What items do I need to bring with me to a VITA site?

-- A copy of 2019 federal and state tax returns, if available.
+10. A copy of last year’s federal and state returns, if available

-- Proof of bank account routing numbers and account numbers for direct deposit.
-A voided check works for this.
-You can also use a pre-paid debit card.
+11. Proof of bank account routing and account numbers for direct deposit such as a blank check

 When claiming the EITC you cannot use your ITIN.
 You, your spouse (if filing jointly) and each qualifying child listed on Schedule EIC must have a Social Security number (SSN) issued on or before the due date of the return.
 Without an SSN you may no longer be eligible for the EITC.